wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

+= WIP 3.6.1 =
+- The member gets logged out of the wp user session when the password is changed from profile edit page.

 = 3.6.0 =
 - Added a new feature to allow configuration of an after registration redirect.
 The advanced settings tab has the new option.
 - Added extra help text in the email settings menu.